 In the Shadow of Genius combines Barbara’s striking photographs with a powerful first-person narrative, as she takes the reader on a unique journey, first by recalling her experiences living alongside the bridge for more than 30 years, and then by racing down her own curious path to understand the brilliant minds and remarkable lives of those who built it: John, Washington, and Emily Roebling.

 Ms. Mensch’s book In The Shadow of Genius has been widely reviewed, including publications such as the New York Times, the Washington Post, and Photo District News among many others.
 Mensch also appeared on NPR, WBAI, and other major media outlets in conjunction with her ongoing book tour.

 Barbara Mensch has had numerous exhibitions of her photographic work.
 Her images are represented in some of New York City’s most prestigious galleries, and her work is included in important collections, including those of MoMA, the Museum of the City of New York, the Brooklyn Museum of Art, Fundacion Televisa of Mexico City, the Bibliothèque Nationale, and the Museum of Fine Arts, Houston.

 This event will be held at the Melville Gallery at 213 Water Street.
-Doors open at 6:15 PM.
-Reception to follow the talk.
+Doors open at 6:15 pm.